-Looking for DVLA contact number?
-Call 0300 790 6802 or ring DVLA contact phone number 0872 164 0033 in order to get DVLA support for driving licenses, logbook, road tax, vehicle registration & complaints use this number..
-This DVLA customer service number can be called from 8am – 7pm on weekdays and from 8 am to 2 pm on Saturdays.
+Looking for DVLA freephone number for Customer Services?
+Call 0300 790 6802 or ring DVLA contact number 0872 164 0033 .
+Get fast DVLA support for driving licenses, logbook, road tax, vehicle registration & complaints .

 Calls cost £0.7 per minute plus your providers access charge.
 You must be at least 18 years of age and be the bill payer or have the bill payers permission to use this service.